Frequently Asked ?’s

 WHAT QUALIFICATIONS DO ISR INSTRUCTORS HAVE?

-The ISR instructor training program is the most rigorous in the industry and includes a minimum of 60 hours supervised in-water training, plus education and testing in subjects such as child behavioral and developmental psychology and extensive training in physiology.
+The ISR instructor training program is the most rigorous in the industry and includes a minimum of 60 hours supervised in-water training, plus education and rigorous learning in subjects such as child behavioral and developmental psychology and extensive training in physiology.
 Each potential instructor is carefully screened through extensive interviews before acceptance into the training program.
 ISR Instructors are required to complete annual re-certification training requirements to maintain their certification status.

 HOW DO CHILDREN KNOW TO HOLD THEIR BREATH?